twbs/bootstrap/site/content/docs/5.0/forms/input-group.md

 In an effort to streamline our components and still support form validation styles, input groups have been drastically simplified in Bootstrap 5.
 We no longer support multiple addons, multiple buttons, multiple form controls, dropdowns, and segmented button dropdowns.
 If you find yourself needing these, we suggest using standard form controls, buttons, and dropdowns in an inline form layout.

-With v5, `.input-group` has been replaced by direction-specific classes `.input-group-start` and `.input-group-end`.
+With v5, `.input-group` has been replaced by direction-specific classes `.input-group-start`, `.input-group-end`, and `.input-group-ardoun`.
 The naming scheme here pulls from CSS's flex box and logical properties.
 For example, instead of _left_, we use _start_.

 Place one add-on or button on either side of an input.
 Remember to place `<label>`s outside the input group.